-Complementing its natural, cultural and historical richness, Europe prides itself with some of the world’s most enchanting and glamorous sailing destinations.
+Complementing Europe’s natural, cultural, and historical richness are some of the world’s most enchanting and glamorous sailing destinations.

-From the exclusive South of France to the fascinating old-meets-new jewel that is Turkey, the blue Mediterranean Sea is dotted with countless scenic islands and coasts, posh marinas, spellbinding natural wonders and precious little towns which, along with its perfect climate and sailing conditions, make this part of the world a true yacht lover’s dream.
+From the exclusive South of France to the fascinating old-meets-new jewel that is Turkey, the blue Mediterranean Sea is dotted with countless scenic islands and coasts, spellbinding natural wonders, and precious little towns waiting to be discovered.
+These, along with the area’s perfect climate, favorable sailing conditions, posh marinas, and delightful old ports, make this part of the world a true yacht lover’s dream.

-Listed below are 5 of Europe’s best sailing destinations, including valuable insights on what exactly makes them so damn great.
+Listed below are 5 of the best sailing destinations in Europe, including valuable insights on what exactly makes them so damn amazing.

 The Greek Islands

 With its dazzling mix of clear blue waters, fabulous island-hopping, and vivid remnants of Greek Mythology, it’s no wonder that many consider sailing in Greece the adventure of a lifetime.

 This unique country bursting with spectacular natural beauty and Mediterranean charm is waiting to be explored – and there’s clearly no better way to do so than on board of a private charter yacht.
 The most popular sailing routes include the Cyclades, the Ionian Islands, the Saronic Islands, the Sporades, and the Dodecanese.
 Each of these magnificent destinations has its own distinctive character, offering breathtaking scenery, culture, history, and a plethora of hidden treasures.

 Cosmopolitan Mykonos charms visitors with its upscale atmosphere, boisterous nightlife, and eye-catching Cycladic architecture, while Santorini steals everyone’s heart with spectacular Caldera views, fabulous dining, and beautiful multicolored beaches.